Gladys Adventure

 Gladys Adventure - Mara River Crossing Points

 By late July and August nearly all the herds have reached the Mara River.
 Many animals, especially the zebras and antelopes choose not to cross the river and spend the next two to three months grazing in the Kogatende portion of the Serengeti.
 Many will cross the Mara River, and will graze the a remote portion of the Serengeti known as the Lamai Triangle.
-The Lamai Triangle has only a few accommodations (but excellent) and is accessable by a seasonal bridge.
+The Lamai Triangle has only a few accommodations (but excellent) and the area is accessable by a seasonal bridge.
 There are airstrips at both Lamai (north of Mara River) and Kogatende (south of Mara River).

 In northern Serengeti and Masai Mara, the grasses are less nutritious compared to the southern Serengeti.
 So the wildebeest are constantly on the move here in search of new grass using their sense of smell to detect where there has been rain.
 Crossing the Mara River is a very dangerous event.
 The herds may gather at the river bank for hours or days before the herd makes its move en mass across the river.
 The Mara River has steep river banks, making entering and exiting the river difficult.
 There are broken legs from wildebeest leaping into the river and landing on another animal or a large rock, some wildebeest being attacked by Nile crocodile, and some downing from fatigue.
 If a mother and calf get separated and cannot find each other, they will often swim back across, calling for each other.
 This can go on for several crossings until either they find each other, they drown from fatigue, or are attacked by a preditor.
 Reaching the steep river bank fatigued it presents lions, leopards, and hyenas opportunities to attack the wildebeest.